WPManageNinja/wpsocialninja-docs/guide/youtube-feed/youtube-configuration-youtube-feeds-wp-social-ninja.md

 ---
-title: "YouTube Configuration | Social Feeds | WP Social Ninja"
+title: "YouTube Configuration"
 description: ""
 ---

-# YouTube Configuration | Social Feeds | WP Social Ninja
+# YouTube Configuration

 WP Social Ninja has three separate platforms; Social Reviews, Social Feeds, and Social Chat.
 This delightful plugin has all the updated social platforms with useful features.&nbsp;